TomaszLakota/monterail-app/README.md

 # Simple form with validation

 Form showcasing one of my first React projects.
-It needs a lot of refactoring, all controlls should be put into separate components, but that's dull, I have some better stuff coming up :)
+It needs a lot of refactoring, to name one all controls should be put into separate components, but that's dull, I have some better stuff coming up :)

 ## Instalation